-The other day I came across something that really made me question the very concept that our society has been rooted upon:
+The other day I came across something that made me question the very concept our society has been rooted upon:

 What’s the greatest lesson a woman should learn?